-Application Deadline: Applications must be received in the Partnership office no later than 5 PM on January 29, 2017.
-Applicants are asked to submit their proposal on CD or flash drive in MS Word and MS EXCEL, as well as a signed hard copy.
+Application Deadline: Applications must be received in the Partnership office no later than NOON on January 31, 2018.
+Applicants are asked to submit their proposal via email or on CD or flash drive in MS Word and MS EXCEL as well as a signed hard copy.
 Faxed applications will not be accepted.

-Project Time Frame: Applications should include plans for services starting July 1, 2017 and should be designed to continue through June 30, 2020.
-Funding is contingent upon annual approval by the NC Partnership for Children and the availability of funds from the NC Legislature for the Smart Start Program.
+Project Time Frame: Applications should include plans for services starting July 1, 2018 and should be designed to continue through June 30, 2021.
+Funding for Smart Start activities is contingent upon annual approval by the NC Partnership for Children and the availability of funds from the NC Legislature for the Smart Start Program.

 Application Requirements: Applicants are required to submit a proposal on the forms provided.
-Bidders may contact the Smart Start Executive Director for advice and guidance on their proposal.
+Bidders may contact the Smart Start Program Director for advice and guidance on their proposal.

-Budget Requirements and Format: A line item budget is required.
-Funding awards will be for the 2017-2018 year only.
-Planning line item budgets, including budget narratives, must be submitted using the guidelines and form provided.
+Budget Requirements and Format: A line item budget is required for each fiscal year.
+Funding awards will be for the 2018-2019 year only.
+Planning line item budgets, including budget narrative, must be submitted using the guidelines and form provided.
 Smart Start Cost Principles must be followed for all costs included in the proposed budgets.
+Planning budgets for FY 19-20 and FY 20-21 are required.

-Types of Proposals to be Considered: A separate application is required for each activity.
-All proposals must address the Smart Start Measures of Impact for Family Support activities as described in the Family Support goals and priorities list.
+Types of Proposals to be Considered: Activities serving children 0-5 years of age or in preschool.
+A separate application is required for each activity.
+All proposals must address the Smart Start Performance Standards for child care activities as described in the child care goals and priorities list.

-Technical Assistance: Applicants are required to attend the Technical Assistance Bidders Conference on January 5, 2017 from 2:00-3:30 PM.
-An appointment for additional technical assistance may be requested.
-Applicants may request a time slot by calling the Partnership Office at 919-542-7449, ext.
-31. Appointments will be available beginning January 6, 2017.
-Applicants can request a time slot by calling the Partnership Office at 919-542-7449 ext.
-31. The bid application forms are available for download on our website or via e-mail upon request to Alicia Vorholt (alicia@chathamkids.org).
-The deadline for questions and technical assistance is 5:00 pm, January 21, 2016
+REQUIRED Bidder's Conference and Technical Assistance: Applicants are required to attend the Bidders Technical Assistance conference on January 12, 2018, 3:00-5:00 pm.
+Applications must also schedule an appointment for additional technical assistance prior to submitting their proposal, for each separate activity bid.
+A completed draft logic model will be required at this TA appointment.
+Appointments will be available beginning January 2, 2018.
+Applicants can request a time slot by calling the Partnership Office at 542-7449.
+The bid application forms are available for download at www.chathamkids.org.
+The deadline for questions and technical assistance is 5pm, January 27, 2018.